bnuredini/jodoro/README.md

    --java-options '--enable-preview'
 ```

-and install the application like you would with any other `.dmg` file.
+and then install the application like you would with any other `.dmg` file.

 ### building the installer for Linux